Whats-Cookin/aries-cloudagent-python/docs/design/AnoncredsW3CCompatibility.md

 [RFC 0809 VC-DI]: https://github.com/hyperledger/aries-rfcs/pull/809
 [RFC 0510 DIF Presentation Exchange]: https://github.com/hyperledger/aries-rfcs/blob/main/features/0510-dif-pres-exch-attach/README.md

-As of 2024-01-15, these pre-requisites have been met.
+As of 2024-04-07, these pre-requisites have been met.

 ## Impacts on ACA-Py

 ### Issuer

-Issuer support needs to be added for using the [RFC 0809 VC-DI] attachment format when sending Issue Credential v2.0 protocol`offer` and `issue` messages and when receiving `request` messages.
+Issuer support has been added for using the [RFC 0809 VC-DI] attachment format to Issue Credential v2.0 protocol`offer` and `issue` messages and when receiving `request` messages.

+Issuer can decide to send credential in either legacy or W3C format.

 Related notes: